Aetopia/Resolution-Enforcer/README.md

 pip install psutil
 ```
 3. Open up `Options.ini`.
+Run the script/application to generate an options file.

 Add UWP apps or Win32 apps that should be filtered out by the program.

 UWP Apps => Only include the name of the app.
 (Case Sensitive.)